 Zoom lenses look and sound impressive.
-My 24mm-70mm is bigger than most of my primes and it sounds like I know my shit when I tell people I have a range of focal lengths with just the flick of the wrist.
+My 24mm-70mm is bigger than most of my primes and it sounds like I know my stuff when I tell people I have a range of focal lengths with just the flick of the wrist.

 Most of us when we get a new camera get the kit lens and nine times out of ten it’s a zoom.

-MYTH 1: Zoom = More Options.
-Prime = Limiting.
+The Myth: Zoom Lens = More Options.

 Size doesn’t matter.
 Zoom is simply zoom.
 That’s it ~ Josh Johnson